sumitgupta-dev/sumitgupta-dev/README.md

 I am buidling Algorithmic Valuation Engine.
 I simply build it to test my knowledge on ai.
 And just use little bit DSA.
 Using heap for fast searching.
 The algorithm take 3 minimum distance in and calculate the which is the shortest of all.
 I already develop the model in pkl.
-Then I will build it's api and dockerize it later.
+I build it's api and dockerize it at render.com here https://zillow-valuation-engine.onrender.com/docs.

 You can reach me, by sumitgupta13694@gmail.com
 Open to remote opportunities.
 Based in India (IST).
 Available for core overlap hours with US/EU timezones.